ossia/score-docs/docs/quick-start/working-with-devices.md

 > ![Device explorer icon](/score-docs/assets/images/quick-start/working-with-devices/de-button.png "Device explorer icon")

-Right click on the `Device explorer` pane and setup the desired communication protocole between *score* and your device.
+Right click on the `Device explorer` pane and setup the desired communication protocol between *score* and your device.

 ![Adding a device to *score* project](/score-docs/assets/images/quick-start/working-with-devices/add-device.gif "Adding a device to *score* project")

-> Remember you can at any time edit the settings of your device using right-click, then select `Edit` from the conextual menu
+> Remember you can at any time edit the settings of your device using right-click, then select `Edit` from the contextual menu

-Score curently support the following devices types:
+Score currently support the following devices types:

 | OSC                                                             | Utilities                                                   | Hardware                                                        | Web                                                               |
 |:----------------------------------------------------------------|:------------------------------------------------------------|:----------------------------------------------------------------|:------------------------------------------------------------------|